Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Scaling-rotation distances on

 For the case $p=3$, we will obtain explicit formulas for all MSSR curves and scaling-rotation distances by using the quaternionic parametrization of $\So(3)$.
-In Section \ref{sec:mssr3}, we use this to give explicit descriptions of the set $\M(X,Y)$ of MSSR curves between two points $X,Y\in\Sym^+(3)$ in all ``nontrivial" cases.
+In Section \ref{sec:mssr3}, we use this to give explicit descriptions of the set $\M(X,Y)$ of MSSR curves between two points $X,Y\in\Sym^+(3)$ in all ``nontrivial" cases (as defined later in this section).